Germoe/hyde/README.md

 ## Starter Installation (incl.
 Content Manager/CMS)

-The button below will copy a fully configured starter repo and import it into the [Forestry](https://forestry.io) Content Manager.
+This installation will do the heavy lifting for you.
+We'll put a fully configured [starter repo](https://github.com/forestryio/hyde-hugo-starter) into your Account and import it into the [Forestry](https://forestry.io) Content Manager.
+This way you can get started right away.

 [![Import this project into Forestry](https://assets.forestry.io/import-to-forestry.svg)](https://app.forestry.io/quick-start?repo=forestryio/hyde-hugo-starter&provider=github&engine=hugo&version=0.42)